PS2U/TechNote/system-design/designing-data-intensive-applications/ch1.md

 Recently, there is a move toward systems that can tolerate the loss of entire machines, by using software fault-tolerance techniques in preference or in addition to hardware redundancy.

-We usually think of hardware faults as being random and independent from each other: one machine’s disk failing does not imply that another machine’s disk is going to fail.
+We usually think of hardware faults as being random and independent from each other: one machine's disk failing does not imply that another machine's disk is going to fail.

 ## Software Errors